 - In emails or on your website, display links to your profile pages on sites where clients can write a review.

 - On social media, periodically post review requests with links to review sites.

 - Hand customers a print-out or send them a pdf that gives step by step instructions on how to post a review (like this example).

-Always request reviews written on multiple sites, and remind clients to be specific in their comments and give a description of actual experiences.
+Always ask clients for reviews written on multiple sites and remind them to be specific in their comments and give a description of actual experiences.